bschwind/opencascade-rs/README.md

 * `cargo run --release --example bottle`

+The program will output `bottle.stl` in the current working directory.

 ### Lower Level

 There are low level examples which are more or less directly calling OpenCascade functions, such as the classic OpenCascade [bottle](./crates/opencascade-sys/examples/bottle.rs) example, or a [simpler](./crates/opencascade-sys/examples/simple.rs) one.